Cyanide & Happiness: Creators

 Cyanide & Happiness was started by four cartoonists who were at the time in different locations: in 2006, Rob DenBleyker was a college student at University of Texas at Dallas; Kris Wilson lived in Fort Bridger, Wyoming; Matt Melvin lived in San Diego, California; and Dave McElfatrick lived in Belfast, Northern Ireland.
 The creators did not meet each other face-to-face until the 2007 San Diego Comic-Con.
 In 2010, McElfatrick started a petition for a visa into the United States, in order to be with the other writers to produce more animated shorts.
 The petition garnered over 146,000 signatures and in September 2010 it was announced that Dave qualified for the visa that would allow him to work in the United States.

 On August 31, 2014, Matt Melvin announced that he was no longer part of Cyanide and Happiness.
 Melvin said in a personal post that he was "pretty depressed over the turn of events.
 Making comics on the internet for a living was an absolute dream come true.
 To find myself no longer in that position is awful on multiple levels."
 Melvin later said in an AMA that the other creators forced him to leave through "a clause in our contract that, in the opinion of myself and all the lawyers I spoke to, was grossly misused" and that he was now forbidden to draw C&H characters.
 According to explosm.net, Melvin preferred "to focus his talents in web design and project management [and] very rarely worked on the animations.
 His comic production also scaled down, releasing only three to four per month, and his attention shifted to focus on more personal projects.
 Eventually Matt stepped down from project management, and in February 2014, left the C&H team entirely.
 The transition went smoothly, and the Cyanide & Happiness team was able to maintain momentum despite losing a member of the team."

 Other creators have contributed to the comic and to the animated shorts, such as Chase Suddarth, Joel Watson, Connor Murphy, Zach Prescott, Bill Jones, Mike Salcedo and Shawn Coss.

 According to their Twitter profiles as of 2021, DenBleyker still lives in Dallas, Texas, and McElfatrick now lives there too, while Wilson lives in Colorado.

+On August 13, 2025, McElfatrick announced on Facebook that he would be stepping down after 20 years of drawing Cyanide and Happiness comics, and would be pursuing other projects.